 The twin-engine turboprop was carrying supporters travelling to a Champions League football match in the city, between Shakhtar Donetsk and Germany's Borussia Dortmund.

-A minute's silence was held before the game which ended in a 2-2 draw.'Tin can'
+A minute's silence was held before the game which ended in a 2-2 draw.

 The Ukrainian emergency situations ministry said the plane had overshot the runway as it made the emergency landing at Donetsk's Serhiy Prokofiev International Airport.